Apollonian #1: The Counted & the Crowned

-A Pindaric ode commemorating the millions of laboratory animals sacrificed for scientific knowledge, written in a strict alliterative meter.
-Synthesizing the history of strains like C57BL/6 with the mythic figures of Laika and OncoMouse, the poem explores the covenant between researcher and subject.
-From the granaries of Abbie Lathrop to the tragedy of the winter release, it seeks to elevate these unwilling martyrs to a place of permanent memory.
-By transforming the cold ‘ledger’ of data into the ‘gold’ of song, the ode attempts to pay the moral debt that statistics alone cannot settle.
+Pindaric ode commemorating millions of laboratory animals sacrificed for science, in a strict alliterative meter.
+Synthesizing the history of mice strains with mythic figures like Laika/OncoMouse, the poem explores the covenant between researcher and subject.
+From the granaries of Abbie Lathrop to the tragedy of euthanasia or release, it seeks to elevate these unwilling martyrs to a place of memory.
+By transforming the cold ‘ledger’ of data into ‘gold’ of song, the ode attempts to pay the moral debt that statistics alone cannot settle.

-On the occasion of visiting a biomedical lab and watching the release of unnecessary mice; dedicated to Apollo Smintheus.
+Alliterative Pindaric ode on the occasion of visiting a biomedical lab and watching the release of unnecessary mice.

 The Wild Calling